 It is essential for us that each child’s skills are celebrated and appreciated.

 Throughout their preparatory years at Barrow Hills, the children will get the opportunity to get out of the classroom and visit a range of places and galleries to broaden their knowledge and understanding.
-These include Tate Modern, Kew Gardens, Maritime Museum and local sculpture gardens.
+These include Tate Modern, Watts Gallery, National Portrait Gallery, Portsmouth Historic Harbour and local sculpture gardens.

 Work in art shows exceptional creativity and technique...